pfandan/Crowdfunding_ETL/README.md

 QuickDB ER diagram screenshot - QuickDB-crowdfunding_schema-diagram.png

 query output to list all the tables and coulmms created by above script- etl-crowdfunding-db-tables-column-listing.csv

+output file for following select queries are in directory SelectAllQueryResultsOutputFiles

+select * from campaign;
+select * from contact;
+select * from category;
+select * from subcategory;

+Script for Loading Data using csv files is LoadCrowdfunding_DataUsing CSVFiles.sql